Lfschmitt/top-secrect/README.md

 # TopSecretGame
-This is a geme in develop
+This is a game in develop